 By Joe Casey

 Is a purposeful retirement life part of your retirement planning?
 When people think of retirement planning, most focus on the financial side.
 It’s critical.
 But retirement is not just about money.
 It’s also about time.
+What will your retired life be like?

 In my work, I see smart people who nail the financial side, yet put off the non-financial side.
 They’re financially flying first-class in retirement – but they find themselves living in the equivalent of a middle seat in the last row of coach.